colby-rideshare/colby-rideshare/README.md

 # Colby Rideshare

-Colby Rideshare is a web-based application that helps Colby students find rides to and from campus.
-The app is built using Django and Bootstrap and is deployed to Heroku with the domain www.colbyrideshare.live.
+Colby Rideshare is a web application designed to help members of the Colby community find rides to and from campus.
+The app is built using Django and Bootstrap and is deployed to Heroku under the domain https://www.colbyrideshare.live.

 ## Features